Actions speak louder than words, and nothing is more important for you than how your customers are behaving.

 How to Use Behavioral Segmentation in Your Email Marketing in 5 Steps

 Now that we’ve identified types of behavioral segments, subscriber actions to segment by, and mechanisms you can use to identify those actions, it’s time to put those segments to work.

 Once you start creating segments based on behaviors important to your business, there is a lot you can do with them.
 You can:

-Or maybe I want to filter my email list by subscribers who have crossed my lead score threshold (remember how we talked about that earlier?).
+Or maybe I want to filter my email list by subscribers who are my absolute best customers?

 Once you filter your list, you can save that segment.
 Let’s talk more about that in the next section.

 Once you’ve saved a segment, it’ll be available whenever you want to send a targeted broadcast.

 Here I’m looking at my saved segment of inactive email subscribers.
 This will include people who are subscribed to my “Awesome Campaign,” but they haven’t been opening those emails.
 I want to send them a broadcast email reminding them that “Awesome Campaign” is truly awesome (and they should totally open it).

 Now I can easily select that saved segment when choosing which subscribers I want to sent my targeted broadcast email to.